MPetersen89/my-first-webpage/README.md

 * _Write me at the email address listed below,_
 * _Or find me on Facebook!_

-_{This file does not require any additional, outside server, database setup or addtitional code to run.}_
+_This file does not require any additional, outside server, database setup or addtitional code to run._

 ## Known Bugs

-_{As of today there are some bugs I'm trying to work out.
+_As of today there are some bugs I'm trying to work out:
 * _The kitten photo will not render because the path to my local file, where it is kept, has not been properly defined._
-* _The dimensions of the photos in my favorite-things.html file need to be resized and I don't yet know how to do that._}_
+* _The dimensions of the photos in my favorite-things.html file need to be resized and I don't yet know how to do that._

 ## Support and contact details

-_{Because I'm just starting out in coding, I welcome any advice to help me structure this webpage.
+_Because I'm just starting out in coding, I welcome any advice to help me structure this webpage.
 Here is my contact information:_

-* Thomas Glenn: glenaissance@yahoo.com; 415-216-3317}_
+* Thomas Glenn: glenaissance@yahoo.com; 415-216-3317_

 ## Technologies Used

-_{These files are very pedestrian using only .html.}_
+_These files are very pedestrian using only .html._

 ### License

-*{Copyright (c) 2020 Thomas Glenn
+Copyright (c) 2020 Thomas Glenn

-This software is licensed under the MIT license.}*
+This software is licensed under the MIT license.